thosob/ChromeManagedBookMarksEditor/README.md

 A program to edit the Chrome ManagedBookmarks JSON code for use in Group Policy.

-You can install this software using the 'ChromeManagedBookmarksEditor_Installer.msi'
+You can install this software using the 'ChromeManagedBookmarksEditor.exe'